harryjulian/forward-forward/README.md

 # forward-forward
-The forward-forward algorithm (Hinton, 2022)
+The forward-forward algorithm (Hinton, 2022) implemented using JAX and Optax.